JuliaIO/BSDiff.jl/README.md

 ```julia
 bspatch(old, [ new, ] patch; format = [ :classic | :endsley ]) -> new
 ```
-Apply a binary patch in file `patch` to the file `old` producing file `new`.
+Apply a binary patch given by the `patch` argument to the content of `old` to producing the content of `new`.
 All arguments can be strings or IO handles.
 If no `new` argument is passed, the new data is written to a temporary file whose path is returned.

 Note that the optional argument is the middle argument, which is a bit unusual but makes the argument order when passing all three paths consistent with the